Harsh-Chaurasia16/Life-Skill-Repo/Focus-Management.md

 * Deep work requires a high level of focus and immersion in the task at hand.
 * It involves tasks that require deep concentration, such as problem-solving, writing, coding, or other intellectually challenging work.
 * Deep work takes place in environments free of distractions, like social media, phone calls, and other interruptions.
-* It is often associated with tasks that have high value or that result in substantial personal or professional growth.
+* It is often associated with high-value tasks that result in substantial personal or professional growth.

 ## Summary of Deep Work Book